ukrbublik/react-awesome-query-builder/README.md

       dateFormat: 'YYYY-MM-DD',
       valueFormat: 'YYYY-MM-DD HH:mm',
-      // ...for your custom widgets you can add here your options },
+      // ...for your custom widgets you can add here your options
+      // also you can pass customProps, for example to enable search for select widget:
+      customProps: { showSearch: true }
+    },
     ...other widgets (you can add your custom ones here) ...also there should be special 'field' widget, see examples/demo